Australian Mountain Running Association (AMRA) COVID Safety Plan as at 10 July 2021

 - Hand sanitisers will be made available at each event for use before and after running, and for use before and after visiting toilet facilities

-- To ensure compliance with contract tracing requirements, all entries for paid entry events will be online only, containing contact tracing details and closing a few days before race day; race officials will register online with their contact details.
+- To ensure compliance with contract tracing requirements over and above QR code check in, all entries for paid entry events will be online only, containing contact tracing details and closing a few days before race day; race officials will register online with their contact details.
 There are usually no spectators at AMRA events; those who do are close family members of participants.

 - For the free monthly Mt Ainslie and Black Mountain Run Ups (fields of 10 to 25 competitors) name and mobile number will be collected from all participants before the start of each event